 Click a photo to see a larger view.
 Please send your comments and corrections to Steve.

-The removal of the Patapsco River's Bloede Dam downstream of Ilchester, Maryland has long been planned.
-The photos below capture the effort while an adjacent sewer line was relocated on the Baltimore County side of the river.
+The removal of the Patapsco River's Bloede Dam downstream of Ilchester, Maryland had long been planned.
+The photos below capture the process while an adjacent sewer line was relocated on the Baltimore County side of the river.
 A one-quarter-mile stretch of the B&O's historic early railroad engineering work in two forms of 19th century stone track has been destroyed by these efforts and lost.
 The opportunity to generate eco-friendly hydroelectric power has been lost.

 Paving the way for this project was the building of the Grist Mill Trail atop the B&O's original Old Main Line alignment.
 In legal action, owner CSX ceded the disused B&O route to the state of Maryland ostensibly for the trail.
 Once the state owned the route it soon began the process of relocating the sewer line there.
 The Grist Mill Trail was reopened during 2019.

 Patterson Viaduct (upstream limit of work) May 2018